 Your pet could save lives...
 By giving blood!

-Animal blood donors are vital for saving the lives of seriously sick or injured cats and dogs.
+Animal blood donors are vital for saving the lives of seriously sick or injured cats.

-One donation can save up to two lives
+One donation can save up to tHREE lives

 What happens to your animal when it gives blood?